History of the term Wallon: Specific uses

 Orderly flag of the Royal-Wallon Regiment, in the service of the King of France.

-The Walloon infantry units of Charles V, descendants of the earlier Walloon companies raised by the Dukes of Burgundy primarily in the French-speaking regions of the Netherlands, gained a reputation for military excellence.
-Their skill and reliability made the term Walloon widely known across Europe and even in the Americas.
-These elite troops were eventually incorporated into the Spanish royal guard and played a critical role in the defense of the Spanish monarchy.
-Their importance was such that leading Spanish statesmen of the era acknowledged their centrality to national security.
+The "Walloon infantries" of Charles V, descendants of the "Walloon companies" raised by the Dukes of Burgundy primarily in the French-speaking Netherlands, gained a reputation for excellence that made the term wallon known throughout Europe and even in the New World.
+These elite units, incorporated into the royal guard, played a crucial role in Spain's defense, to the point that Gaspar de Guzmán remarked, "The security of Spain depends entirely on the presence of these Vallones."

-References to the Walloon Guards appear throughout early modern European literature.
-One of the earliest mentions, found in Pierre Pithou's Satire Ménipée, presents them among foreign groups occupying Paris during the Wars of Religion, reflecting contemporary hostility toward foreign troops.
+One of the earliest mentions of the Walloon Guards, though unflattering, comes from Pierre Pithou in his Satire Ménipée.

-By contrast, figures such as Jacques-Bénigne Bossuet later praised their discipline and effectiveness, ranking them alongside the best Italian and Spanish units of the period.
+In contrast, Bossuet offered a more honorable tribute in his Funeral Oration for the Prince of Condé: "The enemy army is stronger, it is true; it is composed of those veteran Walloon, Italian, and Spanish bands that no one had ever managed to break."

-Walloon regiments remained active for several centuries.
-The Walloon Guards Regiment served in the Habsburg military during the 18th century and in Spain until 1822.
-The épée wallonne, a straight, double-edged sword associated with these units, was used by various European cavalry forces, including those of France under Louis XIII and Louis XIV.
-Walloon regiments also formed part of the Dutch Republic's military from the 17th to the 18th century.
+The military use of wallon persisted for centuries.
+The "Walloon Guards Regiment" served Austria throughout the 18th century and Spain until 1822.
+The épée wallonne—a straight, broad, double-edged sword and precursor to the cavalry saber—was used by several armies, notably French cavalry under Louis XIII and Louis XIV.
+Walloon regiments also served the Dutch Republic from the 17th to the 18th century.